Shrewsbury and Chester Railway: Shrewsbury and Chester Railway formed

-Chester was promised a joint station by Act of 9 July 1847, to be used by S&CR, C&HR and LNWR trains; it opened on 1 August 1848.
+Chester was promised a joint station by the Shrewsbury and Chester Railway Act 1847 (10 & 11 Vict. c. ccliv) of 9 July 1847, to be used by S&CR, C&HR and LNWR trains; it opened on 1 August 1848.
 The Wem branch authorised in 1846 was never built, and the Crickheath branch was cut back to Oswestry from Gobowen; it opened on 23 December 1848.

 Dee Bridge failure

-The Shrewsbury and Chester Railway used a section of the Chester and Holyhead Railway to reach Chester itself.
+The Shrewsbury and Chester Railway (S&CR) used a section of the Chester and Holyhead Railway (C&HR) to reach Chester itself.
 On 24 May 1847 a bridge on that railway over the River Dee not far from Chester failed, and six persons were killed.
 The C&HR arranged for the bridge to be strengthened, and invited the S&CR to resume normal operation, but the S&CR waited for a Board of Trade inspection of the work; S&CR trains resumed operation over the strengthened bridge from 26 July.

 Shrewsbury and Birmingham Railway

-The London and Birmingham Railway had encouraged the formation of the Shrewsbury and Chester Railway, but the L&BR itself merged with the Grand Junction Railway, forming the London and North Western Railway in July 1846.
+The London and Birmingham Railway (L&BR) had encouraged the formation of the Shrewsbury and Chester Railway (S&CR), but the L&BR itself merged with the Grand Junction Railway, forming the London and North Western Railway (LNWR) in July 1846.
 Now the LNWR viewed the S&CR as an abstracter of business: with the Shrewsbury and Birmingham Railway it would compete with the LNWR for traffic between the Mersey and London.
-However the Great Western Railway was building its line to Birmingham, so that an alignment with the GWR would benefit the S&CR; equally the LNWR would oppose any such linkage.
+However the Great Western Railway was building its line to Birmingham, so that an alignment with the Great Western Railway would benefit the S&CR; equally the LNWR would oppose any such linkage.

-The Shrewsbury and Birmingham Railway had been authorised in 1846, though the section south of Wolverhampton to Birmingham was omitted, in favour of the Stour Valley Line.
-A Birkenhead, Lancashire and Cheshire Junction Railway had opened in 1840, between Birkenhead and Chester, and the Shrewsbury railways (S&BR and SCR) allied with it, achieving a through route from Birkenhead to Birmingham.
+The Shrewsbury and Birmingham Railway (S&BR) had been authorised in 1846, though the section south of Wolverhampton to Birmingham was omitted, in favour of the Stour Valley Line.
+A Birkenhead, Lancashire and Cheshire Junction Railway had opened in 1840, between Birkenhead and Chester, and the Shrewsbury railways (S&BR and S&CR) allied with it, achieving a through route from Birkenhead to Birmingham.
 The docks at Birkenhead, with the access to Liverpool, formed a key location at the time.